Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Velocity-dependent annihilation: theoretical ingredients

 \,, \een where $p=0/2$ for $s/p$-wave annihilation.
 We stress that on resonances, the scaling of peak amplitudes becomes $\propto (v/\vunit)^p$ as soon as $v\lesssim \vunit$, as a consequence of the unitarity limit.
 This translates into a transition of $s_v$ from $(2-p)$ to $-p$ on resonances at the unitarity boundary.

 Our general ansatz of \citeeq{eq:S_ansatz_tot_v} fully parameterizes the Sommerfeld enhancement factor at the level of local interactions in DM halos.
 It will serve as a basis to integrate the Sommerfeld effect over an entire (sub)halo.
 A comparison of this ansatz with the exact solution of the Sommerfeld enhancement factor is provided in \citefig{fig:ansatz} for both the $s$-wave and $p$-wave cases, assuming two values (high and low) of the relative DM speed.
 We see that this form closely matches with the exact result, except when $\epsilon_\phi$ approaches 1, as expected.
-We emphasize that in the $p$-wave case, the change of hierarchy in the Sommerfeld enhancement, with respect to the $s$-wave case, between the low and high velocity curves is simply due to the fact that we have absorbed the $v^2$ suppression factor in the definition of the effective Sommerfeld factor.
-The virtue of this, however, is that we directly see the true hierarchy of cross sections applicable to given velocities from this effective definition.
-In particular, we see that even though there is a relative $p$-wave suppression of $10^{-6}$ between $v=10^{-3}$ and $v=10^{-6}$, the Sommerfeld-enhanced cross sections have similar amplitudes at $\epsilon_\phi\sim 1.5\times 10^{-3}$, with a net and increasing bonus to smaller velocities toward smaller values of $\epsilon_\phi$.
+In the $p$-wave case, the change of hierarchy in the Sommerfeld enhancement between the low and high velocity curves (with respect to the $s$-wave case) is simply due to the fact that we have absorbed the $v^2$ suppression factor in the definition of the effective Sommerfeld factor.
+The virtue of this is that we directly see the true hierarchy of full cross sections as function of velocity from this effective definition.
+In particular, we see that even though there is a relative $p$-wave suppression of $10^{-6}$ between $v=10^{-3}$ and $v=10^{-6}$, the Sommerfeld-enhanced cross sections have similar amplitudes at $\epsilon_\phi\sim 1.5\times 10^{-3}$, with a net and increasing advantage to smaller velocities for smaller values of $\epsilon_\phi$.
 Already, this helps understand the fundamental role to be played by DM structures with small dispersion velocities in the following.